 Step 4: Budget

-Based on what this hypothetical consumer has described, they really don't need a high-end scooter.
+Based on what this hypothetical consumer has described, they don't need a high-end scooter.
 The commute mileage is well within the battery life of most models.
 The topography in their area is predominantly flat, so hill-climbing power isn't a requirement.
 That may also pass on a dual brake system, which is a requisite for steep hill descents.
 However, having two brakes is a nice safety redundancy.
 They do need to focus on scooters that are reasonably lightweight and compact.
 Scooters with the ability to roll when in the folded configuration would be nice, too.
-Despite the road conditions being fairly smooth in their area, pneumatic tires are still a good idea; they're just more comfortable and grippy.
+Despite the fairly smooth road conditions in their area, pneumatic tires are still a good idea; they're just more comfortable and grippy.

 Anatomy of an Electric Scooter